thegodone/molds-branch/doc/README.txt

        When "mulliken x" is included in CIS-directive, the mulliken popultaion of xth excited state is calculated.
        Multiple indication of these mulliken options is possible.
        Note that "mulliken 0" is ignored because 0th excited state is the ground state.
-       Default setting of this "mulliken" option is nothing.
+       The default setting of this "mulliken" option is nothing.

        "unpaired_electron_population" is an option of unpaired electron population(UEP) analysis of the excited state.
        When "unpaired electron population yes" and "mulliken x" are included in CIS-directive, the UEP of xth excited state is calculated.
        By multiple indication of these mulliken option, the UEP on multiple excited states are possible.
        Note that the UEP on ground state is ignored.
-       Default setting is "unpaired_electron_population" option is nothing.
+       The default setting is "unpaired_electron_population" option is nothing.

        "scalapack" should be set as "yes" or "no".
        When "scalapack yes", the diagonalizing CIS matrix is carried out with ScaLapack.
-       Default setting of "scalapack" option is "NO".
+       The Default setting of "scalapack" option is "NO".
        Note that "scalapack" is supported on FX10 only.

        "sum_charges" is an option to calculate of summation of the mulliken charges and unpaired electron population